-It’s common for nurses who work when most of their friends and family are asleep to get lonely.
-Develop friendly relationships with the other nurses on your shift and schedule things to do with friends or family on your off days or before you start your shift.
+It’s common for travelers who work when most of their friends and family are asleep to get lonely.
+Develop friendly relationships with the other travelers on your shift and schedule things to do with friends or family on your off days or before you start your shift.
 Keep in touch with phone calls and text messages to avoid feeling isolated, too.

-Take breaks with the other nurses working the night shift and develop personal relationships with them if you can.
-Many nurses say they’ve cultivated strong friendships with other nurses who have embraced the night shift.
+Take breaks with the other travelers working the night shift and develop personal relationships with them if you can.
+Many health care travelers say they’ve cultivated strong friendships with other travelers who have embraced the night shift.

 Exercise and Nutrition